 The Creation of Man

 4 This is the history of the generations of the heavens and of the earth when they were created, in the day that the Lord God made the earth and the heavens.

-5 No plant of the field was yet in the earth, and no herb of the field had yet sprung up; for the Lord God had not caused it to rain on the earth.
-There was not a man to till the ground, 6 but a mist went up from the earth, and watered the whole surface of the ground.
+5 No plant of the field was yet on the earth, and no herb of the field had yet sprung up.
+The Lord God had not caused it to rain on the earth, and there was not a man to till the ground, 6 but a mist went up from the earth and watered the whole surface of the ground.